Xavier Bettel: Second term

-Following the 2018 election, he became the first openly gay prime minister in the world to be reelected for a second term.
-He began his second term when his government was formed on 5 December 2018, which he currently leads with co-Deputy Prime Ministers François Bausch and Dan Kersch.
-The government is a continuation between the Democratic Party, the Luxembourg Socialist Workers' Party and The Greens from the Bettel I government, with minor changes.
+Following the 2018 election, he became the first openly gay prime minister in the world to be reappointed for a second term.
+He began his second term when his government was formed on 5 December 2018, which he again led with Deputy Prime Minister Etienne Schneider, and with the Greens' Félix Braz appointed in the new position of Second Deputy Prime Minister as a reflection of his party's stronger seat share.
+The government was a continuation between the Democratic Party, the Luxembourg Socialist Workers' Party, and The Greens from the Bettel I government, with minor changes.

 On 16 September 2019, following a short bilateral meeting on the status of Brexit negotiations, Bettel continued a press conference without British Prime Minister Boris Johnson, after Johnson abruptly pulled out due to an anti-Brexit protest held by British citizens living in Luxembourg.
 Bettel gestured towards Johnson's empty podium and confirmed that the UK Government had not tabled any concrete proposals for amendments to the UK's Withdrawal Agreement, particularly the "Irish backstop" that Johnson wished to replace.
 This being despite the public pronouncements of Prime Minister Johnson and the UK's departure date from the EU fast approaching.
 Pro-Brexit UK media reported the matter as an ambush, whilst other UK and international media outlets largely saw the incident, as well as the reaction of pro-Brexit UK media outlets to it, as confirming the increasing hypersensitivity of pro-Brexit pundits and politicians to criticism.

 On 29 February 2020, all of Luxembourg's public transport became free of charge as a result of the Bettel II government coalition agreement.

+Deputy premiership (2023–present)

+Bettel was appointed Deputy Prime Minister in the Frieden-Bettel Government, after the coalition lost the 2023 election and only gained 29 seats.
+A new coalition government emerged between the CSV and DP, in which Luc Frieden is the Prime Minister.
+He is in charge of foreign and European affairs, development cooperation, foreign trade, as well as the Greater region.

+In February 2024, Bettel told Israel they risked losing "the last support they have in the world" if they attacked Rafah.

 Personal life

 Bettel, who is openly gay, has stated that increasingly in Luxembourg "people do not consider the fact of whether someone is gay or not".
-Bettel is Luxembourg's first openly gay Prime Minister.
-Worldwide, he is the third openly gay head of government following Iceland's Prime Minister Jóhanna Sigurðardóttir (2009–2013) and Belgium's Prime Minister Elio Di Rupo (2011–2014).
-As of 2020, he is one of two openly gay world leaders in office, the other being Ana Brnabić, the Prime Minister of Serbia.
+Bettel was Luxembourg's first openly gay Prime Minister.
+Worldwide, he was the third openly gay head of government following Iceland's Prime Minister Jóhanna Sigurðardóttir (2009–2013) and Belgium's Prime Minister Elio Di Rupo (2011–2014).
+He was one of four openly gay world leaders in office, the others being the Prime Minister of Serbia Ana Brnabić, the Taoiseach of Ireland Leo Varadkar, and the President of Latvia Edgars Rinkēvičs.

-Bettel has been married to Gauthier Destenay since 2015, the same year that same-sex marriage was introduced to Luxembourg.
+Bettel has been married to Gauthier Destenay since 2015, the same year that same-sex marriage was introduced in Luxembourg.